kenhobbs/syntric/README.md

-Syntric Framework & Theme for Schools & Districts
+Syntric WordPress Framework & Theme for Schools & Districts
 ===

 Syntric is a specialized WordPress theme for schools and school districts.
 The theme is WCAG 2.0 AA compliant and also validates new posts and pages when publishing.